TGOSS1984/text_adventure_game/readme.md

 During development I struggled with Flask session handling — especially when writing unit tests that required active contexts.
 It took several iterations before I found a clean solution.
 Many google searches and reddit forums supported with troubleshooting.
 Some guidance was taken from online resources and AI-assisted tools for structuring markdown and troubleshooting Flask errors, but all content and logic were written and tested by myself.

+Learning about flask syntax within hmtl was interesting as I learnt about how to bridge python together with html.

 It was interesting to use Heroku for the first time & to troubleshoot new issues which lead me to  learn more about the importance of the project files/requirements.

 Initially, I had issues setting the project up in Heroku , when I first linked my project to github I received errors, after troubleshooting the errors were caused by not adding a python version file in my project files.
 After this fix I found another error – again after troubleshooting I discovered I required a Procfile to be created in my project along with some other requirements in the requirements.txt.
 After adding these things I  managed to successfully link & run my project in Heroku.